Cubs seek third straight win, face reeling Reds

 As Jose Quintana continues to deal with a thumb injury, Alec Mills takes the mound for the Cubs.
 Last season, the right-hander posted a 2.70 ERA without a decision in four starts.
 That included a three-run, six-inning effort during Chicago's 4-3, 10-inning victory over Cincinnati on July 16, 2019.

 Meanwhile, Tyler Mahle takes the ball for the Reds while Anthony DeSclafani sits out temporarily with an arm strain.
 The right-hander was 3-12 with a 5.14 ERA in 25 starts last season.
-He allowed seven earned runs over 11 innings without a decision in two starts against the Cubs in 2019 and he was 2-1 with a 2.41 ERA in three starts against them in 2018.
+He allowed seven earned runs over 11 innings without a decision in two starts against the Cubs in 2019.

 Javier Baez and Kyle Schwarber are each 4-for-10 with a home run against Mahle.